 - Drain and rinse capers, wash basil, shake to remove excess water then pat dry.

-- Remove the basil leaves from the stems and roughly chop.
+- Strip the basil leaves from the stems and roughly chop.

 - Add all the ingredients to a large mixing bowl, season and mix well to combine.
 Taste and adjust seasonings according to your liking.